metrumresearchgroup/pkgr/README.md

 towards achieving that objective.
 Furthermore, `pkgr` is built with a focus on reproducibility and auditability of what is going on, a vital component for the pharmaceutical sciences + enterprises.

-# why pkgr?
+# Why pkgr?

-`install.packages` and friends such as `remotes::install_github` have a subtle weakness of not being able to well control desired global state.
-There are some knobs that can be tuned, but overall the API is generally not what the user _actually_ needs, rather, are the mechanism by which the user can strive towards their needs, in a forceably iterative fashion.
+`install.packages` and friends such as `remotes::install_github` have a subtle weakness -- they are not good at controlling desired global state.
+There are some knobs that can be turned, but overall their APIs are generally not what the user _actually_ needs.
+Rather, they are the mechanism by which the user can strive towards their needs, in a forceably iterative fashion.

-For example, with `install.packages`, how do you control things like:
+With pkgr, you can, in a **parallel-processed** manner, do things like:
-- install a number of packages from various repositories, where specific packages can be pulled from a particular repository, rather than just the first repo is is found in.
+- Install a number of packages from various repositories, when specific packages must be pulled from specific repositories
-- _see_ what would be changed before performing an action, while not actually performing said action.
+- Install `Suggested` packages only for a subset of all packages you'd like to install
-- install `Suggested` packages, but only for a subset of all packages you'd like to install.
+- Customize the installation behavior of a single package in a documentable and reproducible way
-- customize the installation behavior of a single package in a documentable and reproducible way without resorting to installing individual packages iteratively
+  - Set custom Makevars for a package that persist across system installations
-  - set custom makevars for a package that persist across system installations
+  - Install source versions of some packages but binaries for others
-  - install source versions of some packages but binaries for others
+- **Understand how your R environment will be changed _before_ performing an installation or action.**

 Today, packages are highly interwoven.
-Best practices have pushed towards small, well scoped packages that do behaviors well.
+Best practices have pushed towards small, well-scoped packages that do behaviors well.
 For example, rather than just having plyr, we now use dplyr+purrr to achieve the same set of responsibilities (dealing with dataframes + dealing with other list/vector objects in an iterative way).
 As such, it is becoming increasingly difficult to manage the _set_ of packages in a transparent and robust